 Lunch and Tempting Reasons to Visit Banon

-Liz Lord and her husband Mel run an annual tour called Hidden Provence, based out of private home near Forcalquier guests spend 8 nights (7 days) together exploring an “unspoilt area of Provence.”
-The following post Liz wrote after they finished the guided trip, but before the memories of Banon faded.
+Liz Lord and her husband Mel run an annual tour called Hidden Provence, based out of a private home near Forcalquier guests spend 8 nights (7 days) together exploring an “unspoilt area of Provence.”
+Liz wrote the following post after they finished the guided trip, but before the memories of Banon faded.

 “On the slate please!”